Shareiar-shams/MLM-Ecommerce-System/README.md

 ## Contributing
 <hr></hr>
-If you want to contribute or colloborate or want to seek any services, guidence or help connect me through any channel.
+If you want to contribute or collaborate or seek services, guidance, or help, connect with me through any channel.

 =======
 # AhVision

 An innovative platform combining multi-level marketing strategies with e-commerce functionalities to optimize sales and user engagement
 >>>>>>> 4506271ed4fa10320213c6513aae2fb5e3828a96